drugis/addis-core/docs/design/index.md

 ## Data management ##

-**TODO**

 In the ADDIS 2 architecture, the responsibility for data management is shared by the TrialVerse and ConceptMapper components:

-  - TrialVerse ...
-  - ConceptMapper ...
+ - TrialVerse: where researchers share structured RCT data
+ - ConceptMapper: where definitions (concepts) can be deposited, refined, and mapped

-We now proceed to design these two components in tandem ...
+We now proceed to design these two components in tandem, to arrive at an optimal solution for RCT data management in ADDIS 2.
 However, in doing so we keep in mind that the ConceptMapper component is expected to collaborate with other components besides TrialVerse, e.g. components dealing with real world data.

 ### Requirements ###

-**TODO**

-This section elaborates on the requirements for the data management component by presenting a number of use cases.
-Some use cases will be from the perspective of an end-user, while others may be from the perspective of another software component interacting with the system.
+This section elaborates on the requirements for the data management component, some of which will be from the perspective of an end-user, while others may be from the perspective of another software component interacting with the system or an organization wishing to make use of ADDIS 2.

 In general, we make a distinction between several types of record:

  - Datasets: user-created collections of studies and meta-data about those studies.
  - Extractions: user-provided information on existing objects, e.g. studies and systematic reviews.
- - ...
+ - ... **TODO**

 Note that not all functional requirements need to be satisfied by direct implementation in ADDIS.
 Some could also be achieved by interoperation with other systems.